NickWaterton/Roomba980-Python/README.md

 Thanks to Matthew Garrett <mjg59@srcf.ucam.org> for figuring out how to get passwords from iRobots aws cloud.

 **NEW V2.0c 16/3/2021** All new re-write.
-**NEW 9/12/2021** Updated password.py can now get passwords for robots from the cloud **NOTE: Support for Python 3.6 and earlier is now dropped**
+**NEW 9/12/2021** Updated password.py can now get passwords for robots from the cloud
+**NEW 19/6/2024: Support for Python 3.6 and earlier is now dropped**

 **NOTE: With the latest release of firmware (3.20.7) Robots are no longer reporting tracking information, therefore realtime maps will not work**